BatteryDataAlliance/pymacnet/README.md

 ## <a name="Direct"></a>Direct Control

 Here is an example of how to bypass using a test procedure all together and control the channel directly using direct control.
 Note the channel safety limits will be set before the test is started. **WARNING DIRECT CONTROL IS POTENTIALLY DANGEROUS.
-BE CAREFUL AND MAKE SURE YOU UNDERSTAND EXACTLY WHAT YOUR CODE IS DOING**
+BE CAREFUL AND MAKE SURE YOU UNDERSTAND EXACTLY WHAT YOUR CODE IS DOING.**

 ```python
 import pymacnet